kubernetes/community/awards/playbook.md

 ### Awards Ceremony

 The Awards Ceremony is typically done as part of the Contributor Summit.
-There may be cases where the ceremony is seperate or virtual, here are some tips:
+There may be cases where the ceremony is separate or virtual, here are some tips:

 - Ceremony should be fun, but taken seriously.
   - Awards team should either be the hosts or select someone appropriate to be the hosts.